Thanks for Your Support

 Mar202011

-Rich was not only ambitious, but likely a bit suspicious.
-He was more than a little familiar with the school that wanted to hire him; he’d been an Aggie himself, and most recently had coached at UCLA, and had never coached on a team that had lost to Oregon.
-But he knew he was their third choice.
+Rich was ambitious, but could be forgiven for being suspicious.
+He was more than a little familiar with the school that wanted to hire him; he’d played at and graduated from OSU himself, and most recently had coached at UCLA, and had never coached on a team that had lost to Oregon.
+And he knew he was their third choice.
 (The first choice, Bill Walsh, decided Stanford was a better opportunity; the second, Jim Mora, considered Oregon a dead end and dropped out of the selection process.)

 Rich also knew he’d be the best coach they’d had in years, mainly because the bar had been set almost on the ground.
 But Oregon swore they were willing to throw a lot of resources at the problem.
 So, Rich got them to agree to let him hire who he wanted, and pay them as much as necessary to help him coach the team.

 And: Rich didn’t promise to keep anyone from the old coach’s staff.
-Considering that previous head coaches had all been hired off the previous coaching organization, with dismal results, this was all seen as radical change.
+Considering that Oregon had a repuation for coaching continuity, often to its detriment, this was all seen as radical change.

 Rich took the job.
 They paid him $32,000 a year.
 He said it would take him two years to turn things around, because that’s how long it would take to get the players he wanted.